HD421/Monitoring-Systems-Cheat-Sheet/Zabbix_spawn_shell_on_agents.md

 # Somehow you've got access to the zabbix admin account or created your own (taking advantage of this [guide](https://github.com/HD421/Monitoring-Systems-Cheat-Sheet/blob/master/Zabbix_session_hijacking.md)).
-Time some RCE on the monitored hosts!
+Time to some RCE on the monitored hosts!

 In Zabbix we got ability to run remote commands.
 This will work in the next state of the agent configuration file:
 1. The value of the ServerActive parameter is the same as the value of the Server parameter.